 Subscribe to Nov email updates.

-The study is scheduled for presentation Tuesday at the American Heart Association's annual meeting in Los Angeles.
+The study was scheduled for presentation Thursday at the annual meeting of the American Society for Clinical Pathology in Boston.

 "We found that these women have a severe drop off in vitamin D levels in the winter, which is a real concern for women who already are coping with significant health conditions," Samir Aleryani, study senior author and assistant professor of pathology at Vanderbilt, said in a society news release.